glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

   BCrypt does not specify what the behavior should be when passed a salt string outside of the regexp range ``[./A-Za-z0-9]``.
-  In order to avoid this situtation, Passlib strictly limits salts to the allowed character set, and will throw a ValueError if an invalid salt character is encountered.
+  In order to avoid this situtation, PassLib strictly limits salts to the allowed character set, and will throw a ValueError if an invalid salt character is encountered.